Main Content

 To enable this port, under Sensing > Tire Radius, select Free Radius.

-Physical signal output port that provides the distance from the tire frame to the contact point.
-The value has a unit of meter.
+Physical signal output port that provides the distance from the center of the tire to the contact point between the tire and the contact surface.
+The value has a unit of length.

 Dependencies